tguens/understand-predict-winner.github.io/results.md

 !proportion of each

-iv) Comparison with the election results of November 6 2018
+v) Comparison with the election results of November 6 2018

 This article from Wikipedia gives the result of the popular vote for the House of State elections on November 6 2018.
 The Democrats won with an astounding majority (nearly 8% more than the Republican, this result hasn't occured since 1990).